 Cognitive Benefits of Meditation:

-As we get older, your brains cognitive function can decrease if you don’t do anything to prevent it.
-You can prevent it by giving yourself mental challenges like sudoku, taking pterostilbene supplements (make sure you order from Vitamonk if you want to buy these supplements) and doing yoga.
-The practice of meditation has been scientifically shown to promote beneficial changes to mental functions, cognitive capabilities and brain chemistry.
+As we get older, our brain’s cognitive function can decrease if we don’t do anything to prevent it.
+The practice of meditation has been scientifically shown to promote beneficial changes to mental functions, cognitive capabilities, and brain chemistry.
 Whether an individual is hampered by mental deficiencies or just wants to enjoy more professional and personal success, meditation offers a wide range of evidence-based cognitive benefits.
 By regularly resting in a calm meditative state, individuals gain an enhanced ability to change problematic thought problems.
 Additionally, as you’ll soon discover, the transformative power of meditation is so profound that the physical structure of the brain actually changes with practice.

 1.)
 Improves Memory:

-While research looking into meditation’s affects on the brain’s cognitive systems is still in its infancy, early evidences points to promising correlations between the practice and mental efficiency.
+While research looking into meditation’s effects on the brain’s cognitive systems is still in its infancy, early evidence points to promising correlations between the practice and mental efficiency.
 In a 2013 study conducted by researchers at the University of California at Santa Clara, the notion that meditation can improve memory was put to the test.
-To conduct the research, 48 undergraduate students were tested on the Graduate Records Examination (GRE) and a number of other memory related activities before and after being separated into two groups: One group was taught Mindfulness Meditation over a two-week period and the other group learned about nutrition in the same window of time.
-Based upon the study results, researchers were able to verifiably report that while the nutrition group’s tests scores didn’t change, the mindfulness group saw improvements in GRE scores and a number of working memory related tests.
+To conduct the research, 48 undergraduate students were tested on the Graduate Records Examination (GRE) and a number of other memory-related activities before and after being separated into two groups: One group was taught Mindfulness Meditation over a two-week period and the other group learned about nutrition in the same window of time.
+Based on the study results, researchers were able to verifiably report that while the nutrition group’s test scores didn’t change, the mindfulness group saw improvements in GRE scores and a number of working memory-related tests.

 2.)
 Improves Executive Function Processes:

 Many of the cognitive benefits that will be examined in this section, including working memory, play a role in humans’ broader mental capacity to selectively monitor, choose and control behaviors that lead to the attainment of goals.
-In the world of neuroscience, cognitive processes such as attentional control, cognitive inhibition and cognitive flexibility collective make up what is referred to as the brain’s executive function.
-Individuals whose executive function operate at highly efficient levels are more capable to plan, reason and solve problems in ways that push them towards personal success.
+In the world of neuroscience, cognitive processes such as attentional control, cognitive inhibition, and cognitive flexibility collectively make up what is referred to as the brain’s executive function.
+Individuals whose executive functions operate at highly efficient levels are more capable to plan, reason, and solve problems in ways that push them toward personal success.

 One of the most important mental benefits of meditation is that it has been shown to improve one’s executive function processes or cognitive control.
-By learning how to monitor one’s cognitions and develop emotional acceptance in meditation practice, individuals improve their attentional focus, their abilities to plan, and make decisions based on logical reasoning rather than emotional impulses.
-Over the past two decades, scientific research has shown how meditative practices improve individual executive function processes and the tasks associated with this all important cognitive system.
-Eline Snel, a distinguished author, therapist and mindfulness teacher from Holland, tells us:
+By learning how to monitor one’s cognitions and develop emotional acceptance in meditation practice, individuals improve their attentional focus, and their abilities to plan, and make decisions based on logical reasoning rather than emotional impulses.
+Over the past two decades, scientific research has shown how meditative practices improve individual executive function processes and the tasks associated with this all-important cognitive system.
+Eline Snel, a distinguished author, therapist, and mindfulness teacher from Holland, tells us:

 In adults, mindfulness training has been shown to positively influence important regions of the brain having to do with executive functioning, including impulse control and decision making, perspective taking, learning and memory, emotion regulation, and a sense of connectedness with one’s own body.
 Under intense and unremitting stress, all these brain functions rapidly degrade.”